 Shopping, working outside the home, cleaning our houses, and looking good all while doing it are some of the characteristics we woman are called by culture to be in this world.
 We are asked to hate men while trying to imitate and work and be like them.

+Let’s have a reality check, ladies.
 We don’t have to hate men.
-And changing ourselves doesn’t work for us and prevents us from doing what we are called to do.
-Love others in our own way.
+And changing ourselves doesn’t work for us and prevents us from doing what we are called to do, that is to love others in the way we He created us to love.

-One gem of a thought I took away from this presentation was a woman’s natural tendency toward relationships and how we have to be on guard not to turn those relationships into idols.
+One gem I took away from this presentation was a woman’s natural tendency toward relationships and how we have to be on guard not to turn those relationships into idols.
 Over the years I have experienced this.
+Many times.
+OK, many MANY times.

 We as woman have the ability to give beautifully in our relationships.
 This however, requires we completely give ourselves and over to God, otherwise our works may become self indulgent.
 When we give in order to feel fulfilled and not rely on God for fulfillment these gifts of compassion, concern, and empathy can quickly become possessiveness, gossip, greed, allowing our emotions to lead us, and other related sins.
 It’s when we stay close to God through prayer and the sacraments that our feminine genius can become gifts to the others in our lives.